 - If you hold or submit masked PAN data this may no longer be sufficient to identify the Card Issuer, Card Product, Country of Issue or Currency as the masked PAN will no longer contain the full Issuing BIN number in all cases

-- We recommend all partners to assess any potential impacts, query their service providers and confirm that they are ready to process 8 Digit BINs
+- We recommend all partners and merchants assess any potential impacts, query their service providers, and confirm that they are ready to process 8 Digit BINs